mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 screen instance (e.g., `Screen1`) to change screen properties, or `set_project_property` for project-level settings.

+**The screen is already a vertical layout container.** It supports `AlignHorizontal`, `AlignVertical`, `Scrollable`, and other layout properties directly. **Do not** wrap components in a `VerticalArrangement` just to have a single root — place components directly on the screen and set layout properties on the screen itself.
+Only add a layout arrangement when you need a **nested** layout that differs from the screen (e.g., a horizontal row of buttons, a scrollable section inside a non-scrollable screen, or a group with its own alignment distinct from the rest of the screen).

 ### Screen Properties (set via `set_property`)
 These are block-accessible properties on the screen component: